Learn the Complete Step-By-Step Process to Get Your Product Ideas Into the Market

 - Incorrect pricing, and more.

-Many times inventors come to me any say, "I have an idea that I'm working on that I think is patentable."
+Many times inventors come to me an say, "I have an idea that I'm working on that I think is patentable."
 I say great.
 But what you want is an invention that is marketable.
-One that will serve the needs of people and generate a profit for yourself or for the manufacturer you want to license to.
+And serves the needs of people and generates a revenue stream for yourself.

 Prototype - Patent - Production